Definitions of Common Terms

 AFFIDAVIT OF SUPPORT: An official document proving a promise of funding from an individual or organization.
 At Barry University, it is a requirement provided by international students after they have been accepted to the university.

 ADMISSION STATUS: Stage of each particular prospective student’s file in the review process by the admission counselors.
-Students sometimes contact Barry University to inquire about their admission status when they want to know if there documents missing that prevent the counselors from making an admission decision.
+Students sometimes contact Barry University to inquire about their admission status when they want to know if there are documents missing that prevent the counselors from making an admission decision.

 ADMISSION COUNSELOR: Representative from the Office of Admissions who assists prospective students through the admission process.
-Once you apply to Barry University, you will be assigned a unique admission counselor who will personally respond your questions.
+Once you apply to Barry University, you will be assigned a unique admission counselor who will personally respond to your questions.

 APPLICATION: Form that enables students to express their interest in being accepted for attendance and initiates the admission process to various programs and levels of study at an educational institution.
 At Barry University, the preferred method of submitting an application is on-line through the myBarry system, but if that is not feasible, a prospective student may fill-out and submit a traditional paper application form, as well.